He Say's, Nature Replies (A reflective poem)

 Dirt, water, and sky,

-fish and bird, rock and animal—
+fish and bird, rock, beast and tree—

 all hear his helpless sigh